ssachan675-cpu/gravix247-legal/privacy-policy.md

 - All app preferences and locally stored data

 **What is NOT deleted:**
-PDF files you backed up to your own Google Drive are not deleted by Gravix247 — those files are in your personal Google Drive account and remain entirely under your control.
+- PDF files you backed up to your own Google Drive are not deleted by Gravix247 — those files are in your personal Google Drive account and remain entirely under your control.
+- **Your Google Play subscription.** We cannot cancel it; only you can, in Google Play.
+See the warning above.
+- **Subscription and purchase records, and a hashed device reference**, as described in Section 8 — retained for accounting, tax, legal, and fraud-prevention purposes. **These do not contain your name, email, or mobile number.**

 **Irreversibility:** Account deletion is permanent and cannot be reversed.
 All data is deleted at the moment you confirm.
 If you wish to use Gravix247 again after deleting your account, you will need to create a new account.